Our Ethos & Christian Values

 ‘Those who promote peace have joy’.
 Proverbs 12:20

-Compassion: The words is stronger in meaning than ‘Feeling sorry for someone’; this word is putting yourself in someone else’s shoes and experiencing what they experience.
+Compassion: The word is stronger in meaning than ‘Feeling sorry for someone’; this word is putting yourself in someone else’s shoes and experiencing what they experience.
 This leads to a desire to act; to do something.
 Compassion requires an act of imagination and humility to share in the lives of others.

 ‘Clothe yourselves in compassion, with kindness, humility, gentleness and patience,’ Colossians 3:12